tjpeyton/docker-test/README.md

 -Activate virtualenv: "source virtualenv/bin/activate"

--Run Flask web app: "python phase1.py"
+-Run Flask web app: "python phase1.py"(or run using wsgi)

 -Go to the address where the app is running on your browser (eg. https://0.0.0.0:5000/)